Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 the $\ADM$ mass is finite if and only the scalar curvature is integrable on $M$.

 In order to complete the presentation of the $\ADM$ mass, we should ensure its independence on the asymptotic chart at infinity chosen, so that the rightmost-hand side of \cref{eq:conti-adm} provides a well-posed definition.
-This has been proved slightly strengthening the conditions in \cref{eq::condadm}, by Bartnik \cite{bartnik_massasymptoticallyflatmanifold_1986} and Chru{\'s}ciel \cite{chrusciel_boundaryconditionsspatialinfinity_1986}, that is assuming $g$ to be $\CS^{1}_\tau$-Asymptotically Flat, $\tau>1/2$. \begin{definition} Let $(M, g)$ be a $\CS^{1, \tau}$-Asymptotically Flat Riemannian manifold, for $\tau > 1/2$.
-Then, the $\ma_{\ADM}$ mass is defined as
+This has been proved under slightly stronger asymptotic conditions than those in \cref{eq::condadm} by Bartnik \cite{bartnik_massasymptoticallyflatmanifold_1986} and Chru{\'s}ciel \cite{chrusciel_boundaryconditionsspatialinfinity_1986}, that is assuming $g$ to be $\CS^{1}_\tau$-asymptotically flat, $\tau>1/2$. \begin{definition} Let $(M, g)$ be a $\CS^{1, \tau}$-asymptotically flat Riemannian $3$-manifold, for $\tau > 1/2$, and such that $\sca_g^- \in L^1(M)$.
+Then, the $\ma_{\ADM}$ mass is (well) defined as

-\end{definition} It has actually been shown \cite{chrusciel_boundaryconditionsspatialinfinity_1986} that the requirement $\tau > 1/2$ is sharp, since one can provide $\CS^1_{1/2}$-Asymptotically Flat metrics such that the right-hand side in \cref{eq:madm} gives arbitrary values according to the selected chart at infinity.
+Moreover, it is finite if and only if the scalar curvature is integrable on $M$. \end{definition} It has actually been shown \cite{chrusciel_boundaryconditionsspatialinfinity_1986} that the threshold $\tau > 1/2$ is sharp, since one can exhibit $\CS^1_{1/2}$-asymptotically flat metrics such that the limit in \cref{eq:madm} gives arbitrary values according to the selected chart at infinity.